School Programs

 Southern Alberta’s Watersheds: An Overview

-The most relevant section is 5.0 Human Uses of Water and Watersheds that includes a section 5.3 Governance (p.
-39)
+The most relevant section is 5.0 Human Uses of Water and Watersheds which includes a section 5.3 Governance (p.
+39).

 Emerging Issues in Water Governance and Legislation in the Canadian Provinces and Territories